ecamo19/learning_book/docs/how_to/use_force_eo.md

 ### Create credentials file

 A `.scihub` file containing the credentials for accessing the [Copernicus website](https://dataspace.copernicus.eu/) is need it.
-Thi
+This file should be saved in your home directory and should contain your username and password with only reading rights

 ```